Changes to the Government Department’s Methods Curriculum in Academic Year 2020-2021:

 Drawing upon feedback from undergraduates and the Government Department's extensive faculty expertise in teaching statistical methods, the Government Department has thoroughly revised and updated its undergraduate curriculum in research methods for AY2020-2021.

 The basic requirement for all concentrators -- one course in statistical methods -- has not changed.
 However, the Government Department has redesigned its undergraduate methods courses to be more accessible to students with no previous training in statistics.
-Our new sequence of courses allows all students to gradually build the skills necessary to complete original political science research using quantative methods and even to take the first graduate-level course in quantitative analysis before they graduate, if they so choose.
-The chart below summarizes the new sequence in methods courses leading up to the graduate course Gov 2001:
+Our new sequence of courses allows all students to gradually build the skills necessary to complete original political science research using quantative methods and even to take the first graduate-level course in quantitative analysis (Gov 2001) before they graduate, if they so choose.
+The new courses include the following:

 Students who wish to meet only the minimum requirement for the concentration should take Gov 50: Data.
 Students with previous experience in statistics (e.g., those who received a 5 on the AP Statistics exam) are welcome to start with Gov 51: Data Analysis for Politics.
 The prerequisite for each course in the new sequence is the course before it (e.g., the prerequisite for Gov 52 is Gov 51 or the equivalent; the prerequisite for Gov 51 is Gov 50 or the equivalent).